Opposition to World War II: Soviet and Communist anti-war sentiment

 The Communist front organizations opposed the war during the period of the Nazi-Soviet pact.
 Most dutifully followed orders from Moscow.
 In 1940, Britain's Daily Worker referred to the Allied war effort as "the Anglo-French imperialist war machine."
 At the same time, Joseph Stalin ordered a series of military attacks on Poland, Finland, Estonia, Latvia, Lithuania, and Romania.
 He used communist parties and front groups to oppose the war and military preparations to prepare for the war in other countries so the Allies (Britain and France) were less able to resist aggression and to keep the US out of the war.

 The fall of France

 France's quick defeat by Germany led to an increase in war opposition among the Allies.
 It also galvanized war support and confidence in the Axis powers.
 Many French politicians encouraged Britain to negotiate an end to the war.
-After defeat France opposed the continuation of the war, but would later join it as part of the Axis.

-Rudolf Hess, a high ranking Nazi politician, traveled to England in May 1941 in an attempt to start peace negotiations.
+Rudolf Hess, a high ranking Nazi politician, traveled to Scotland in May 1941 in an attempt to start peace negotiations.
 The attempt was not taken seriously by the British.
 His full motives are unclear, however, he had no intention of opposing the upcoming invasion of Russia by Germany, however his success would have brought a temporary end to the war.